jklingsporn/vertx-jooq/README.md

 - Upgrade vertx to 4.0.0.
 A big shout out to vertx-jooq user [doctorpangloss](https://github.com/doctorpangloss) for the groundwork.
 - Enhanced `PgConverter`: previously, `PGConverter` was only considered when converting from or into a `JsonObject`.
 With the new release you can now convert anything from a `io.vertx.sqlclient.Row` into your user object.
+For that reason I've introduced the new `io.github.jklingsporn.vertx.jooq.shared.postgres.RowConverter`.
+For an example check out the `io.github.jklingsporn.vertx.jooq.generate.converter.CommaSeparatedStringIntoListConverter`.
+- Added support of user-types like `java.util.List<U>` in your POJOs.
+Checkout the [`PostgresConfigurationProvider`](https://github.com/jklingsporn/vertx-jooq/blob/9c9c7cd168dd5358699875e6b8d0c10cb95e5665/vertx-jooq-generate/src/test/java/io/github/jklingsporn/vertx/jooq/generate/PostgresConfigurationProvider.java#L92-L96) of how to configure it.
 - Removal of the async driver.
 There is actually no reason to use this driver over the reactive driver from vertx.
 It just adds confusion for initial users and worsens maintainability.
 - Removal of the `CompletableFuture`-API.
 When this project was started, the `io.vertx.core.Future` was in a bad shape.